ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: ITU T.35 metadata

-Description: the `BlockAdditional` data is interpreted as ITU T.35 metadata, as defined by ITU-T T.35 terminal codes. `BlockAddIDValue` **MUST** be 4.
+Description: the `BlockAdditional` data is interpreted as ITU T.35 metadata, as defined by [@?ITU-T.35] terminal codes. `BlockAddIDValue` **MUST** be 4.

 ### avcE